 Risk Assessment Tools and Methods

-Your vendor risk assessment process needs to be multi-faceted, using security questionnaires, on-site audits, security ratings platforms, and third-party risk management (TPRM) platforms.
+Your vendor risk assessment process needs to be multi-faceted, using security questionnaires, on-site audits, security rating platforms, and third-party risk management (TPRM) platforms.

 Questionnaires